Meet The 21 Golfers Trying To Break This 46-Year-Old Masters Curse

 Another player benefitting from a PGA Tour victory is Puerto Rican Rafael Campos, who won November’s Butterfield Bermuda Championship to cap an unforgettable week, with the victory coming days after the birth of his first child.

 A week later, it was Maverick McNealy’s turn to claim a win on the Tour.
-His maiden victory in the RSM Classic handed him a Masters debut, and it also catapulted him into the top 50 of the world rankings – a status he still held at the end of the year.
+His maiden victory in the RSM Classic handed him a Masters debut, and it also catapulted him into the top-50 of the world rankings – a status he still held at the end of the year.

 By the time he tees it up at The Masters for the first time, Belgian Thomas Detry will have known his place was secure for almost a year.
-That’s because he squeezed into the field having finished T4 at the 2024 PGA Championship last May, with places open to the first four players plus ties.
+That’s because he squeezed into the field having finished T4th at the 2024 PGA Championship last May, with places open to the first four players plus ties.

 Another who earned his spot via a strong placing in another Major is South African Thriston Lawerence after finishing fourth at The Open.
+Lawrence was in contention at the weekend in Scotland but was powerless to stop Xander Schauffele triumphing in the end.

 Thriston Lawrence at The Open